huge feeding workups

 The sight, the sound and the smell of thousands of seabirds in a feeding workup is an incredible birding experience and a real highlight of the spring and summer seabird tours out to The Petrel Station.

-In spring and early summer, the main target prey for several seabird species is the krill that come into the area, and Fairy Prion and Buller’s Shearwater will gather in the thousands, in incredibly densely-packed feeding workups, to feast on these tiny crustaceans.
+In spring and early summer, the main target prey for several seabird species is the krill and zooplankton that come into the area, and Fairy Prion and Buller’s Shearwater will gather in the thousands, in incredibly densely-packed feeding workups, to feast on these tiny crustaceans.

 It really is a mind-blowing birding spectacle to witness.